Ridwan-Hussain/Computer-Architecture/README.md

   - [ ] CPU
   - [ ] Computer (?)
 - [ ] Decide memory map layout
+  - [ ] Figure out what r really is and if it should be 6 or 7
 - [ ] Make this document presentable for submission
 - [ ] Type up assmebly code w/ our instructions
 - [ ] Show hand compiled assembly code
+-

 Start of File Code Stuff:
 ```